octoenergy/public-conventions/python.md

     """
     Perform some action and return some thing
     """
-    # This has been implemented this way because of these crazy reason.
+    # This has been implemented this way because of these crazy reasons.
 ```

 Related reading: